johnhm22/Springboard-Section-50-Capstone-Project-2/README.md

 #### What technology was used in the coding?
 The structure of the code is divided into front and backend.

+#### How do I get the app up and running?
+You can download all the files from GitHub using the command.
+Create a directory on your own computer, ensuring it's not already a git repository.
+In this directory you can then run the command 'git clone

+You'll need to install the database PostreSQL and then set up the tables.
+There is a script included here called schema.sql.
+It creates the database called estate_management; first dropping it if it already exists, creating it from new and creating tables.
+In the console (I used Windows Powershell), navigate to the same directory as the file schema.sql and then run the command 'psql < schema.sql'.

+What now?
+Get the backend running

 ##### Frontend

 ###### Components